An Asian Woman’s Journey into Pastoral Leadership

 “Remember, we pay your husband’s salary.
 You answer to us.”

 Sadness and anger ran through me as I listened to these words.
-I was sitting in the parsonage that my husband Wesley and I shared at Yangon Methodist English Church, where he had been pastor for 12 years.
+I was sitting in the parsonage that my husband Wesley and I shared at one of the mainline churches, where he had been pastor for 12 years.
 Surrounding me was a group of church leaders and elders.
 They had come to inform me that the ministry God had given me was no longer welcome at the church.